 Honoring with Acts of Service

 Sometimes the best celebration is one that gives back.
 Many families choose to raise funds for a cause dear to their special person.
 This transforms the life event into a living legacy.
+Another meaningful option is to organize living memorials, which are personalized, participatory events that honor someone during their lifetime and allow loved ones to express appreciation and create ongoing tributes together.

 Examples include:

-• Collecting donations instead of flowers for a nonprofit.
+- Collecting donations instead of flowers for a nonprofit.

-• Creating a scholarship fund in their honor.
+- Creating a scholarship fund in their honor.

 These efforts allow the celebration to extend beyond one day, turning grief into purpose and giving others a chance to benefit from the love the person brought into the world.
-For those seeking guidance on how to cope with the days that follow, here are some helpful bereavement coping tips.
+For those seeking guidance on how to cope with the days that follow, including honoring anniversaries, here are some helpful bereavement coping tips.

 Celebration of Life Party Ideas at a Glance